ustk/Align-IT_Documentation/WebsiteDoc.md

 For more information on our products, please visit *studio427audio.com*
 [Unlock](register-the-plugin)

-All trademarks cited in this document are the property of their respective owners, hence, cannot be associated with Studio 427 Audio by any means.
+All trademarks cited in this document are the property of their respective owners, hence, cannot be associated with Studio 427 Audio by any means

----
-keywords: Welcome
-summary:  Welcome
-index:    1
-author:   Studio 427 Audio
-modified: 8.12.2021
 ---

 ## Welcome to Align-IT!